CS Pre-Professional Program

 - Minimum grade of C- in all required pre-professional courses.

-- Minimum 2.5 GPA in all USU coursework.
+- Minimum 2.5 GPA in all preprofessional classes and all USU coursework.

 Permission to Take Upper-Division CS Classes Before Completing Pre-Program Requirements